 The Board normally convenes four to six times annually.
 In addition to these meetings, further meetings may be arranged to address issues that cannot be deferred to a scheduled meeting.
 The Chairman and CEO also engage in continuous dialogue concerning the company's significant issues.
 Moberg Pharma conducts an annual evaluation of the work of the Board.
-The 2018 evaluation primarily focused on internal issues relating to the quality of decisions, the management of the Board, and the composition and competence of the Board.
+The January to June 2019 evaluation primarily focused on internal issues relating to the quality of decisions, the management of the Board, and the composition and competence of the Board.
 The results have been presented to and discussed by the Board and have also been disclosed to the nomination committee.
 At the end of 2018, Moberg Pharma's Board consisted of five members.
 In connection with an extraordinary general meeting on March 15, 2019, a decision was made to approve the divestment of the OTC-business and accompanying decisions related to the transaction, including the election of the buyer's candidate, Andrew B. Hochman, as board member of the company.
-Therefore, Moberg Pharma's Board of Directors currently consists of six members.
+At the AGM May 15th, 2019 Peter Wolpert was appointment new Board member and executive Chairman of the Board of Directors, and Fredrik Granström was appointed new Board member.
+Thomas Eklund has, after three years as Chairman of the Board and four years as Board member, chosen to resign.
+Geert Cauwenbergh, Sara Brandt and Anna Malm Bernsten have chosen not to be available for re-election in order to enable a composition of the Board of Directors that is better adapted to the Company's new situation and focus.
+Therefore, Moberg Pharma's Board of Directors currently consists of four members.
 Members of the Board of Directors are presented in the annual report on page 67.